PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION FOUR: OTHER COMMITTEES {#6-4}

 Other committees may be established or dissolved by simple majority vote of the combined CCC and CRC at any time without amendment to the Bylaws.
-Each committee shall have a Chair who will serve as a Chapter Representative.
+Each committee shall be composed of Chapter members and local comrades, and have a Chair who will serve as a Chapter Representative.

 # ARTICLE SEVEN: OTHER POLICIES AND PROCEDURES {#7}

 All policies and procedures not documented in the Bylaws, or which need further elaboration, may be drafted by any member of Chapter leadership, recorded internally, and enacted by a simple majority vote of the combined CCC and CRC.
-These documented policies and procedures of the Chapter shall be accessible to full members, and, upon request, the Governing Body of the Organization and its officers, but will otherwise remain confidential.
+These documented policies and procedures of the Chapter shall be accessible to full members and local comrades, and, upon request, the Governing Body of the Organization and its officers, but will otherwise remain confidential.
 Effective date of each policy or procedure will be recorded.
 These policies and procedures may be amended or removed by simple majority votes of the combined CCC and CRC.

-A Chapter policy or procedure may be enacted, amended, or removed bypassing Chapter leadership by a two-thirds supermajority of vetted membership of the Chapter, with greater than 50% quorum of full members and local comrades.
+A Chapter policy or procedure may be enacted, amended, or removed bypassing Chapter leadership by a two-thirds supermajority of vetted membership of the Chapter, with greater than 50% quorum of combined full members and local comrades.

 # ARTICLE EIGHT: INOPERABLE CLAUSE {#8}